-The Registry is responsible for ensuring that the relevant Admissions Tutor, Director of Student Services, relevant Safeguarding Officers and Trinity Saint David Students' Union are informed of the registration of any students under the age of 18.
+The Registry is responsible for ensuring that the relevant Admissions Tutor, Director of Student Services, relevant Safeguarding Officers and Trinity Saint David Students' Union are

 Personal/year tutors are required to make themselves known to the student at induction and meet with the student regularly to monitor their progress and wellbeing.
 Pastoral support will also be available from the Students' Union and, where appropriate, hall wardens.